BuvinJT/automacdoc/README.md

 pyMkDocs is a command line driven utility used to generate documentation for Python projects.
 It extends the features of [MkDocs](https://mkdocs.org).

 ## What does pyMkDocs do?
 pyMkDocs parses Python source, writes [Markdown](https://en.wikipedia.org/wiki/Markdown) files to summarize and describe the code, and then leans on MkDocs to generate a full featured website from that content.
-MkDocs is an incredible tool in it's own right for easily creating websites.
+MkDocs is an incredible tool in its own right for easily creating websites.
 Until now, however, there has been no means to *auto generate* a MkDocs site from Python source!

 ## How do I install pyMkDocs?